PandaGab/You-Dont-Know-JS/get-started/ch3.md

 # You Don't Know JS Yet: Get Started - 2nd Edition
 # Chapter 3: Digging to the Roots of JS

-If you've read Chapters 1 and 2, and taken the time to digest and percolate, you're hopefully starting to *get* JS a little more.
+(Gabriel) If you've read Chapters 1 and 2, and taken the time to digest and percolate, you're hopefully starting to *get* JS a little more.
 If you skipped/skimmed them (especially Chapter 2), I recommend going back to spend some more time with that material.

 In Chapter 2, we surveyed syntax, patterns, and behaviors at a high level.
 In this chapter, our attention shifts to some of the lower-level root characteristics of JS that underpin virtually every line of code we write.